Proudly Fighting

 Consulting with a Defective Products Attorney

+Finally, you always want to reach out to an experienced Charleston product liability lawyer.
 They can guide you through the legal process and assess liability.
 Also, the professional will make sure to adhere to all deadlines in the process, including filing within West Virginia’s two-year statute of limitations.

-At DiPiero Simmons McGinley & Bastress, PLLC, we have years of experience helping our clients get the compensation and justice they deserve in these situations.
+While you don’t have to prove negligence in these cases, there are still many steps to success in your legal claim.
+For that reason, involve the attorneys at DiPiero Simmons McGinley & Bastress, PLLC, as soon as possible.
+We have years of experience helping our clients get the compensation and justice they deserve in these situations.